- Spermicides prevent pregnancy by stopping sperm from getting to the egg.

 - You can have an allergic reaction to spermicides.

 Spermicides are a type of vaginal barrier method.
-They prevent pregnancy by acting as a barrier to sperm so they can't reach and fertilize one of the eggs that your ovaries produce each month.
+They prevent pregnancy by acting as a barrier to sperm so they can’t reach and fertilize one of the eggs that your ovaries produce each month.
 If you decide to use a spermicide, you need to use it every time you have sexual intercourse.
 Make sure you wash your hands before you put any of these contraceptives into your vagina.
-Also, women who are allergic to nonoxynol-9 should not use any method that contains spermicide or works with spermicide.
+Women who are allergic to nonoxynol-9 should not use any method that contains spermicide or works with spermicide.
 Women who are having frequent daily intercourse may increase their risk of getting HIV if they use spermicides because of vaginal irritation.
-Condoms are much more effective than spermicide at preventing pregnancy and STIs and HIV.
+Condoms are much more effective than spermicide at preventing pregnancy, STIs, and HIV.

 |Out of 100 women using spermicides|

 What are spermicides?

 There are different forms of spermicides, including vaginal creams, foams, films, suppositories, and sponges.
 Spermicides work by forming a chemical barrier that either kills sperm or paralyzes them.
 So the sperm can’t pass through your cervix to fertilize the egg.

 Spermicides can be used alone as a form of contraception, but they are much more effective when used with another type.

 You can get spermicide over-the-counter at drug stores.
 No prescription is needed.
 It costs between $0.50-$1.50 per use, and about $8 per package.

 How effective is spermicide against pregnancy?

 Spermicide alone is one of the less effective forms of contraception against pregnancy.